PoliticalGraveyard.com

 Lasher, Bastian C. — of Columbia County, N.Y.
 Member of New York state assembly from Columbia County, 1833.
 Burial location unknown.

-Lasher, Elias — of Greene County, N.Y.
-Candidate for New York state assembly from Greene County, 1909.
+Lasher, Elias — of Catskill, Greene County, N.Y.
+Prohibition candidate for New York state assembly from Greene County, 1909, 1915; candidate for Presidential Elector for New York.
 Burial location unknown.

 Lasher, Frank M. — of Elgin, Kane County, Ill.
 Republican.
 Alternate delegate to Republican National Convention from Illinois, 1920.
 Burial location unknown.